marksmits/url-search-property/README.md

 Important information when using the `@searchProperty`:

 - Supported property types are number, string and boolean
+- When property is available in url on create teh value will be used as default
-- property default values will always be added to the url on element creation
+- searchProperty default values will be added to the url on element creation (if not already available in URL)
-- Supports having multiple elements listening to same params
+- Supports having multiple elements listening to same param
-- default property is used when no override is available in initial url param
-- property is read-only so manual modifications are ignored
-- default property value set by the user is also ignored
 - properties are cleared from url when element is destroyed
+- Supports browser history control on a per element base

-## Using
+## Browser History API

-It is also possible to enable/disable ability to push the url to the browser history.
+It is also possible to enable ability to push the url to the browser history.
 This can be done by setting the `enablePushState` property to true.
+By default this property is set to false.

 ```ts
   constructor() {